 -- These verses go with

 verse 1.
-The word trumpet is used again later in the
+The word

 God’s judgment, which are contained in the seventh seal.
 The Bible teaches

-are extremely important, and here we have John telling us that he heard a loud
+that the Rapture will occur at the Last Trumpet.
+Here we have John telling us that he heard a loud

-voice like the sound of a trumpet.
-Therefore, it is no stretch to postulate that
+voice like the sound of a trumpet; therefore, it is no stretch to postulate that

 the seven trumpet blasts of God’s judgment are actually the voices of